By Lloyd Ross (MD & founder) – December 2006 – a personal account

 I returned to Cape Town once the Radio Rats disbanded.
 The music scene there was very seasonal.
 You would start a band in spring and by autumn that was pretty much it.
 Of the bands that I was involved in, Happy Ships was the best known.
 In it were Warrick Sony, of Kalahari Surfers fame, and a few other friends.
 Unusually, even though its lifecycle wasn’t much different from other bands that I was involved with or witnessed, the band managed to regenerate itself every summer for 3 or 4 years.
 The music could best be described as experimental in a rock/pop sense.
 At the same time I began a career in the film industry, working with Dirk de Villiers’ C Films outfit in Cape Town.
 I ended up on a shoot in Johannesburg, realized how much I missed the energy of the city and decided to stay.

-The year was l983, and South Africa was on the brink of great convulsions.
+The year was 1983, and South Africa was on the brink of great convulsions.
 After 35 years in power, the National Party was growing confused and sclerotic.
 People in the townships recognized this, and there was a whiff of revolution in the air.
-The political slogans of the time were “Forward to People’s Power” and so on, but in my subculture, the music subculture, there was also a spirit of “Fuck apartheid, let’s dance,” as the fanzine Vula put it.
-Young people were ignoring boundaries, listening to each other’s music, playing together.
+The political slogans of the time were “Forward to People’s Power” and so on, but in my subculture, the music subculture, there was also a spirit of “Fuck apartheid, let’s dance,” as the magazine Vula put it.
+Young people were ignoring boundaries, listening to each other’s music, and playing together.
 Some even believed it was possible to rock apartheid into oblivion.
 But nobody was recording the music.
-Dave Marks of Third Ear had taped left-of-field artists through the seventies, but he was not that active any more.
+Dave Marks of Third Ear had taped left-of-field artists through the seventies, but he was not that active anymore.
 Benjy Mudie of WEA had a heartfelt interest in the scene, but working for what was essentially a major record label meant that he couldn’t push things too far.
 This left rebellious young musicians stranded, because hiring a commercial recording studio was in those days extremely expensive.

 Ivan and I set out to change all this.
 I bought a tape machine, a recently launched Otari 8 track on 1/2 inch.
-Ivan bought a Tapco 12 channel mixer, a couple of microphones and cables, and we were ready.
+Ivan bought a Tapco 12-channel mixer, a couple of microphones and cables, and we were ready.
 For reasons that escape me now, we decided to house the equipment in a caravan, probably because we couldn’t afford to rent a room, or maybe because it offered freedom in terms of where a recording was done.
 We wanted a name that captured this itinerant idea and hence Shifty, to shift between places, to shift ideas.

 The caravan was initially parked at Dan Roberts’ house.
 Dan was a commercials photographer who had helped out with publicity material for bands like National Wake and Corporal Punishment and had further proved to be a friend of the scene by allowing himself to be persuaded to fund National Wake’s first demo recording.
 The caravan eventually found a more permanent home alongside a lonesome house in Rand Mines Properties on the outskirts of Joburg.
 Ivan had been reading up on new theories in acoustic design and put them into practice in the acoustic treatment of the caravan (the control room) and a room inside the house (the studio).
-With our limited budget, this manifests itself primarily in us drilling different sized holes in masonite board and bending them into irregular shapes.
+With our limited budget, this manifests itself primarily in us drilling different-sized holes in masonite boards and bending them into irregular shapes.
 It wasn’t pretty, but it was effective.